 Homemade Cranberry jam – color, tartness cuts through the sweetness.
 It is chunky, so adds texture

-Orange marzipan – adds fragrance from orange, adds sweetness and texture, keep the bake moist
+Orange marzipan – adds fragrance mainly from the Orange, adds sweetness and texture, keep the bake moist

-Crystallized ginger – adds warmth, adds a punch
+Crystallized ginger – adds warmth and a surprise kick to the bite

-Sultana – texture, flavor of mince meat (Christmacy in other words)
+Sultana (or raisins) – texture, flavor of mince meat (Christmacy in other words) you can also use currants, but they can be a bit too tangy

-Orange glaze – adds a shine to the finished product, keeps it moist for longer, enhance flavor
+Orange glaze – adds a shine to the finished product, keeps it moist for longer, enhance flavor.
+You can also use melted apricot jam instead of the syrup.

 Here is the step by step process: